Research data management (148)#

 How to make your Github repository citable by adding a citation.cff file.

-Tags: Sharing, Citing, Research Data Management
+Tags: Sharing, Citing, Research Data Management, Include In Dalia

 Content type: Tutorial